Naming: mistakes to avoid

-Still, it gives personality, ownability: While American beer brand Budweiser or the beverage brand Schweppes, had to apply marketing budgets to educate their targets on how to pronounce their names correctly, they never considered going for a simplification of their names.
+Still, it gives personnality, ownability: While American beer brand Budweiser or the beverage brand Schweppes, had to apply marketing budgets to educate their targets on how to pronounce their names correctly, they never considered going to a simplification of their names.

 6. Not considering the legal aspect

-There are thousands of fun stories online surrounding brand naming failures, please follow our bits of advice above and make sure you don’t become part of this hall-of-shame.
+There’s thousands of fun stories online surrounding brand naming failures, please follow our advices above and make sure you don’t become part of this hall-of-shame.
 To conclude on this topic, we’ll just leave with a few wise words: